techcodefinland/techcode.fi/_includes/about.md

 We are now recruiting teams to our space. [**Apply now**](mailto:finland@techcode.com?subject=Applying%20to%20Techcode)!

-If you are interested in entering China, also check our [China Eye Opener program](#program)!
+If you are interested or entering Chinese market, also check our [China Eye Opener program](#program)!